 A 72 yo woman with a lentigo maligna melanoma/ melanoma in situ of her left temple and forehead with a large defect after modified Mohs excision by the dermatologist.
 I reconstructed her with a full thickness skin graft from the left neck.
 She is shown just after modified Mohs and again, 18 months after surgery.
 The color match of the neck skin is good on the forehead and the scar just above her collarbone on the left is difficult to see.

-A woman in her later 50’s with a partial cleft of her earlobe and a drooping appearance of her earlobe.
-She is shown before and again, 3 months after a earlobe lift/repair.
-In an ear lobe lift, the earlobe is swung back and forth past an imaginary central point to mark a precise wedge.
-This is excised along with the earlobe cleft and by removing the excess earlobe from atrophy and aging gives a more youthful and “lifted” appearance to the lobe.
+A woman in her mid 40’s with a partial cleft of her left ear and drooping of both earlobes.
+She is shown before and again, 3 months after a bilateral earlobe lift/repair and just after repiercing in the office.
+With an earlobe lift, a wedge is marked by swinging the earlobe back and forth past an imaginary point to precisely mark a wedge of excess earlobe to be removed.

 A 16 year old woman with a partial cleft of her left ear.
 After discussions it may be from sleeping with her earrings in at night.
 She is shown before and again, 3 months after repair of her cleft earlobe under local anesthesia in the office.
 Scars typically get thicker and pinker for 6 seeks after surgery and then begin to fade and improve over the next 2 years.
 By 3 months her earlobe is ready to be repierced.